 PCB assembly and production is a tedious activity that entails so many steps.
 It involves the processes of collecting the materials, preparing them and fabrication them into PCBs.

-It also involves etching the PCBS, laminating, drilling and packaging them.
-Each of these steps come with their cost which consists of the total cost of manufacturing the PCBs, which must be included in the final selling price.
+It also involves etching the PCBs, laminating, drilling and packaging them.
+Each of these steps comes with their cost which consists of the total cost of manufacturing the PCBs, which must be included in the final selling price.

 How To Make PCB Manufacturing Cost Breakdown from each part?

 The cost of raw materials is the primary factor that determines the final price of PCBs.
 When understanding the cost of manufacturing, it is critical that we consider the layers of a PCB, the material used in manufacturing it and the size of the PCB.